 Consequentialism, meaning that consequences matter above other aspects of decision-making, allows for greater attention to detail in policy analysis.

 In this entry, George Carey explores the founding principles of conservatism and the ways in which they can be seen in modern conservative thought.

-In this entry, Edward C. Feser outlines some common arguments conservatives raise against libertarians and how those criticisms have affected both movements.
+Edward C. Feser outlines some common arguments conservatives raise against libertarians and how those criticisms have affected both movements.

-Though famous for his novel, Adolphe, Benjamin Constant is also known in the English-speaking world for his writings on liberal constitutionalism.
+Though famous for his novel, Adolphe, Constant is also known in the English-speaking world for his writings on liberal constitutionalism.